An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Visualizing the Fitted DM Models

-Figure \ref{figure:FittedEllipseRealDataDB} displays 95\% confidence ellipses\footnote{Rather than present numerical values for $(\bmu_i, \bSigma_i)$, it is more informative to display results visually via CEs on the appropriate section of the dartboard.
-Due to space considerations, we only display results for 4 players here but Appendix \ref{app:AdditionalResults} of the {\em Supplementary Materials} file displays results for all 16 players.} (CEs) for 4 of the 16 players.
-The unbiased model fits looks reasonable although it is interesting to note the non-zero-correlations, i.e. off-diagonal term in $\bSigma_i$, that are manifested by the non-alignment of the ellipses' axes with the x- and y- axes.
-(Our prior was that correlations should be relatively small and we will return to the issue of (possibly spurious) correlations in Section \ref{sec:CorrelIdent}.)
-The inferred-$\bmu$ model fits are more interesting.
-Although they provide better fits to the data than the unbiased model, there are clear problems with the fits of Anderson, Lewis, and Whitlock due to insufficient coverage.
+We begin with the skill model for DB.
+Figure \ref{figure:FittedEllipseRealDB} displays 95\% confidence ellipses\footnote{Rather than present numerical values for $(\bmu_i, \bSigma_i)$, it is more informative to display results visually via CEs on the appropriate section of the dartboard.
+Due to space considerations, we only display results for 4 players here but Appendix \ref{sec:AppAllPlayersFigures} displays results for all 16 players.} (CEs) for the BSPN and RN models for 4 of the 16 players.
+The CEs for the BSPN fits look very reasonable whereas the RN CEs for Anderson, Lewis, and Whitlock are clearly problematic and these problems arise due to insufficient coverage.
+The raw-data coverage for each player is displayed in Figure \ref{figure:FittedEllipseRealDB} by shading gray any regions with zero observations.
+(The pattern of zero observations then explains the shape of the RN CEs.)
 Besides DB and SB, the coverage of Anderson (S14, S9, S5), Lewis (S14, S13, S9), and Whitlock (S14, S2) in particular is insufficient to accurately estimate a model with 5 parameters.
-(The problem with Whitlock hints at the major problems to come when we consider fits to the double target regions.)
-In contrast, the coverage of van Gerwen was 13 which results in a reasonable model fit and this was also true of most of the other 12 players in the data-set.
+(The problem with Whitlock hints at the major problems to come when we consider fits to the double target regions using the raw-data counts.)
+In contrast, the coverage of van Gerwen is 13 which results in a reasonable fit even for the RN model and this is also true of most of the other 12 players in the data-set.
+These problems do not arise with the BSPN model since the pseudo-counts result in full (pseudo-)coverage for all players.

-There are three major issues that arise when fitting the model separately on each of the main target regions, i.e. the high trebles and all of the doubles: (i) coverage and quantity of data, (ii) correlation identification, and (iii) interpreting $\bmu$.
-We will discuss these in the following subsections.